carlossap/PrevNet/README.md

-# Anomaly Based Intrusion Detection - CSE 3810
+# Anomaly Based Intrusion Detection Tool
 Carlos Aguilar and Tony Godez

 Note: 'Godezilar.py' must be run with Python 2 & 'test.py' must be run with Python 3

 # Overview
-  Throughout the semester, we covered several topics with information security.
-For this lab, students were tasked with producing a tool based on one of the course topics and demonstrating mastery on that same topic.
   This tool shall solve an aspect of the difficult problem of cyber defense.
-The tool we have developed covers and reports on the topic of “Network Intrusion Detection” using PCAP files.
+The tool we have developed covers and reports on “Network Intrusion Detection” using PCAP files.

 # Background
   Network traffic captures are an amazing way to detect and prevent network